Aug 19, 2010

 ROBERT: [laughs] And do you ever dream of insects?

-TOM EISNER: Yeah.
-I—I tend to dream that I am an insect.
+TOM EISNER: Yeah, I tend to dream that I am an insect.

-ROBERT: What does that mean?
-That you dream that you are an insect?
-I mean, you were scurrying and..
+ROBERT: What does that mean, that you dream that you are an insect?
+You mean, you were scurrying?

 TOM EISNER: Yes.

-ROBERT: Walking upside down on the ceilings or..
+ROBERT: And walking upside down on the ceiling?

-TOM EISNER: Indeed, indeed.
-Even escaping swatting. [crowd laughs] The weirdest situation that I ever got into in a dream was I dreamed that it was an insect and I was telling another insect that I occasionally dreamed that I'm a human. [crowd laughs]
+TOM EISNER: Indeed.
+Even escaping swattings.
+The weirdest situation that I ever got into in a dream was I dreamed that I was an insect, and I was telling another insect that I would occasionally dream that I'm a human.

-ROBERT: At this moment, Oliver S Sacks, who was on the stage with us, he asked Tom this question.
+ROBERT: Now at this moment, Oliver Sacks, who was on the stage with us, he asked Tom this question.

-OLIVER SACKS: Whether you feel that insects respond to you.
-You know, whether—whether you feel them sort of purring and whether they—they know that you are gentle and reliable, and for them?
+OLIVER SACKS: ... whether you feel that insects respond to you?
+You know, whether—whether you feel them sort of purring, and whether they know that you're gentle and reliable and for them?

-TOM EISNER: You know, it's—it's a—it's a good question.
-I don't—I don't presume to read responses on the part of the insects.
-But the older I get, the more difficult I find it to experiment with 'em.
-And there were ways that killed them.
-Bombardier beetles can live for one, two, up to three years in your lab.
-You become very attached to them.
-You give them names.
-And when they die, it's—it's an event.
-So you must somehow have moments where you feel that things are going on in that tiny little brain.
-That they have secrets hidden up their sleeves that they might reveal if you found a common language.
-I find that I can love nature no matter how distant the individual organisms are from me.
-But I reach out and hope that I can shorten the distance and create some feeling of coexistence.
+TOM EISNER: So you must somehow have moments where you feel that things are going on in that tiny little brain.
+That they have secrets hidden up their sleeves that they might reveal if you found a common language, I find that I can love nature no matter how distant the individual organisms are from me.
+But I reach out and hope that I can shorten the distance and create some feeling of co-existence.

 JAD: That's really what it's called?